jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 Unfortunately, the M2M model has been trained using Common Crawl data, which probably includes the European Parliament website from which Europarl-ST was constructed.
-I was not able to find any other publicly available model for which I know with 100% certainty that it does not include Europarl-ST, so I begrudgingly ended up using M2M.
+I was not able to find any other model whose training data excluded Europarl-ST with 100% certainty, so I begrudgingly ended up using M2M.
 I might look further into this issue in the future, but for now it falls outside the scope of this blog post.

 The transcription/translation is not using batched inference, which would significantly decrease inference time.